stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Data"></a>
 ## 3.7.
 Obtaining ID claims/User attibutes

-OpenID Connect Core specifications also allow your application to obtain basic profile information about them in a interoperable way.
+OpenID Connect Core specifications also allow your application to obtain basic profile information about a specific User in a interoperable way.

 Following the OpenID Connect Core specifications, there are 2 ways to obtain ID claims/User attributes for a specific User:
 <ul>